jbloomlab/barcoded_flu_pdmH1N1/README.md

     snakemake

-And then generate the [snakemake report], [report.html], with:
+And then generate the [snakemake report], at `./results/report.html` with:

-    snakemake --report report.html
+    snakemake --report results/report.html

 To run on the Hutch cluster using [sbatch](sbatch) and the cluster configuration in [cluster.yaml](cluster.yaml), run the bash script [run_Hutch_cluster.bash](run_Hutch_cluster.bash).
 You probably want to submit the script itself via [sbatch](sbatch), using:

     sbatch run_Hutch_cluster.sbatch

-[report.html]: report.html
 [Snakefile]: Snakefile
 [snakemake]: https://snakemake.readthedocs.io
 [snakemake report]: https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html